OpenZeppelin/openzeppelin-sdk/packages/docs/docs/website/versioned_docs/version-2.4.0/first.md

 Instance upgraded at 0xCfEB869F69431e42cdB54A4F4f105C19C080A601.
 ```

 Done!
-Our `Counter` instance has been upgraded to the latest version, and neither its address nor its state have changed.
+Our `Counter` instance has been upgraded to the latest version, and neither its address nor its state has changed.
 Let's check it out by increasing the counter by ten, which should yield eleven, since we had already increased it by one:

 ```console
 $ zos send-tx